Rebilly/framepay-docs/docs/guide/lead-source.md

 - SubAffiliate (an affiliate tracking parameter)
 - ClickId (an affiliate tracking parameter)
 - SalesAgent (a sales tracking parameter)
-- Path (the path of the URL where the lead was recorded)
 - Currency and Amount:  the cost of the lead

 Any and all of these parameters are optional.